 Massachusetts is a relatively slow growing but densely populated state with a comparatively large percentage of its residents living in metropolitan areas.
 The population density of Massachusetts was estimated as of July 1, 2017 to be 879.5 persons per square mile, as compared to 92.2 for the United States as a whole.
-Among the 50 states, only Rhode Island and New Jersey have a greater population density.
-Massachusetts also ranked just behind the same two states, as well as Delaware, in percentage of residents living in metropolitan areas.
+Among the 50 states, only Rhode Island, New Jersey, and Vermont have a greater population density.
+Massachusetts also ranked just behind New Jersey and Rhode Island, as well as Delaware, in percentage of residents living in metropolitan areas.
 According to the current county-based definition, 98.6 percent of the state's population live in metropolitan areas.